reprise-bliss/reprise/README.md

 ### The apt source line

-To benefit from your new repository as usual a apt source needs to be added.
+To benefit from your new repository as usual an apt source needs to be added.
 The corresponding line can be generated with `magnetron source <repository>`.
 Since it is impossible to auto detect the FQDN of the server running magnetron you still need to set the proper host name in the source line.

-You also might realize that SSH is used in the source line too.
-This means that every computer which wants to access packages needs SSH access to the machine which runs magnetron.
+You might have also realized that SSH is used in the source line.
+This means that every computer that wants to access packages needs SSH access to the machine which runs magnetron.
 This is a simple way to provide security against unwanted access to the hosted packages.
 If public access via HTTP is wanted a regular web server needs to be set up.